mkscho63/sta/README.md

 - **Can you add support for {insert language name here} translations?**
 - Unfortunately I only fluenty (?) speak English and would not do justice to any other translations.
 I do have the system set up for translations to be done, I simply need the translation files to be created for them.

+- **How much does this cost?**
+- It doesn't!
+I made this system because I've always really liked the Star Trek Adventures system and wanted to run this with my friends.
+Somewhere along the lines I thought "Hey, I wonder if other people would like to use it" and here we are.
+This is all available free of charge, though if you want to support further work in the Star Trek Adventures area, please purchase content from Modiphius.
+If you want to donate to me, I have a Ko-fi <a href="https://ko-fi.com/mkscho63" target="_blank">HERE</a> though I want to stress again that this was done because I thought it was fun to do, not for payment.

 ---

 ## Thanks